 Is subject to call in?: No

-This report provides the outcome of the funding of the Community Voluntary and Faith sector grants programme.
-The programme is designed to increase capacity to support local communities affected by the cost-of-living crisis.
+This report seeks approval for the funding of a Community Voluntary and Faith sector grants programme to increase capacity to support local communities affected by the cost-of-living crisis.

 The grants programme will be funded through Contain Outbreak Management Funding.

 Proposed actions affect all Wards within the borough and the decision is a key decision.

 The activities outlined in this report support the vision of the Wirral Plan 2021-2026, to ‘create equity for people and place’ and will contribute directly or indirectly to delivering the five themes of the plan:

 (1) the use of £1.2m of the Contain Outbreak Management Fund be approved to establish a Community, Voluntary and Faith Sector grants programme to increase support to local communities affected by the cost-of-living crisis.

 (2) following consultation with the Chief Executive, the decision be excluded from removal of delegation and reconsideration by Policy and Resources Committee.

 Reasons for the decision: